 - Radiation therapy

-Hip Osteonecrosis - What Can You Do to Treat it!
+Hip Osteonecrosis - What Can Be Done to Treat it?

 Diagnosing osteonecrosis early will allow for the cause of the limited blood flow to be corrected and treated, reducing the amount of bone damage done.
 For any chronic condition that may cause hip necrosis or once the arteries are repaired, improving blood flow to the hip joint is essential to prevent any further bone marrow from dying and improving the health of the hip joint.

-If the osteonecrosis has progressed, the treatment is limited to a total hip replacement or a hip resurfacing surgery if possible.
+If the osteonecrosis has progressed into later stages, treatment is typically limited to either (1) a total hip replacement or (2) a hip resurfacing surgery .
 The goal of a hip replacement is to restore function and mobility to the hip with artificial parts.
 This is a good option, as it solves the problem long term and most people with artificial hips live active, healthy lives after their surgery.

 We've helped thousands of people treat their painful injuries and conditions to get them back on the road to a pain-free life!